mrcsmonteiro/aws-misc/README.md

 AWS_ACCOUNT_ALIAS,ROUTE_TABLE_ID,ROUTE_DESTINATION,ROUTE_TARGET

-How to run: clone the repository, authenticate to Okta from your shell session, go to scripts and execute './list-routes.sh'
+How to run: clone the repository, launch your shell session, go to scripts and execute './list-routes.sh'

 Alternatively, you can use 'list-routes-param.sh' to retrieve data from one specific AWS account.
-Example, to retrieve data from 'data-dev' profile:
+Example, to retrieve data from 'poc' profile:

-./list-routes-param.sh data-dev
+./list-routes-param.sh poc

 TIP: You can redirect the output to a text file and use it on Excel or any other data visualization program to apply filters, create charts, etc.